7enChan/Drop2MD/CONTRIBUTING.md

 ## 🤖 An AI-Generated Project

-This project was bootstrapped and developed entirely by an AI assistant (Google's Gemini).
-It serves as an experiment in AI-driven software development.
-Contributions are welcome, not only to improve the tool but also to explore the boundaries of AI-human collaboration in coding.
+This project was bootstrapped and developed entirely by an AI.

-When you contribute, you are participating in this exciting experiment.
 Please be mindful that the initial code was AI-generated, and your human insights are invaluable for refining it.

 ## How Can I Contribute?